chiplet/verilator-template/README.md

 2. Check your verilator version

-`verilator -v`
+`verilator --version`

 3. Modify the `VV` variable in `TEMPLATE/Makefile` to match your verilator version.

 # Usage
-To create a new project simply run the command
+To create a new project simply run the script

 `./new_module.sh module-name`